 Carbon is a critical element to all life.
 It is one of the six bulk elements and is the second most common element in the human body.
 It is a constituent of DNA, the primary building block of all organic matter.
 Life is intimately involved in the carbon cycle.
 Carbon dioxide is converted through various life processes into many different carbon compounds, which are then converted to fossil fuels by decay processes, which, when burned, reforms carbon dioxide.
 Some carbon compounds such as CO or CN are very dangerous.

 Role in Life Processes

 Percentage Amount in the Human Body: 22.85%

-Graphite is mined from Korea, India, Mexico, Sri Lanka and Madagascar.
-Diamonds are mined from Australia, Zaire, Russia, Botswana, South Africa and Canada.
+Graphite is mined in countries including China, Mozambique, Brazil, Madagascar and India.
+Industrial diamond and gem diamonds are mined in countries including Russia, Congo (Kinshasa), Australia, and Botswana.
 Carbon is a vital component of fossil fuels such as coal and petroleum.
 It is present in all carbonate minerals that form limestone and dolomite, as well as the pure carbon minerals, graphite and diamond.